Synapxe-DNA/healthhub-content-optimization/article-harmonisation/README.md

 ## Instruction to run the project

+### Adding the necessary inputs files

+In order to run the project, you require 3 key files -

+1. `merged_data.parquet` from the Data Processing pipeline - Refer to `content-optimization/data/03_primary/merged_data.parquet` to obtain the file.
+2. `ids_for_optimisation.csv` from the Clustering Pipeline - Refer to `content-optimization/notebooks/exclude_articles.ipynb` to generate the file.

 ### Running the Optimisation Checks Workflow

 To run the project, first ensure that you have installed all the packages in `requirements.txt`.
+Next, add the `merged_data.parqet` and `ids_for_optimisation.csv` to the `data` directory of the `article-harmonisation` project.
-Next, head to [`checks.py`](checks.py) and run the file to start the article optimization checks workflow.
+Then, head to [`checks.py`](checks.py) and run the file to start the article optimization checks workflow.

 Currently, the article optimization checks is ran concurrently within the workflow.
 This may result in deadlocks.